LETTERS, EMAILS & A PHONE CALL

 You can send your camper an email to Put their name and group in the subject area and we will deliver to them.
 We will send an email with additional instructions/reminders as it gets closer to the start of camp.

-Note: The email ‘week’ is from Friday to Thursday for 1st session and Sunday to Saturday for 2nd session.
-Emails sent by parents will be printed and delivered to our campers once daily with the regular mail (except on Sundays –however, the first day of 2nd session we will deliver emails that are received by 12noon).
+Note: Note: The email ‘week’ is from Wednesday to Tuesday for 1st session and Thursday to Wednesday for 2nd session.
+E-mails sent by parents will be printed and delivered to our campers once daily with the regular mail (except on Sundays).

 All emails received after 12pm will be delivered the next day.
 In addition, if you send an e-mail Saturday after 12pm, since we don’t deliver mail on Sundays, your child won’t be receiving it until Monday.
 Thank you for your understanding.
 Please note, starting (2) days prior to the end of your child’s session, emails will no longer be delivered as we will need to start preparing for Camper Departure Day.